DataMigrators/cpd-docs.mettleci.io/source-markdown/test-specification-format.md

 ```
 {
     "given": [
-        { # Use this data file as the source for flow stage 1 },
+        { # Inject this test data file into stageA.linkA },
-        { # Use this data file as the source for flow stage 2 },
+        { # Inject this test data file into stageB.linkB },
         { # etc. }
     ],
     "when": {
         # Execute the test case with these options and parameter values
     },
     "then": [
-        { # Expect the flow to produce data that looks like this file for output 1 },
+        { # Expect flow output on stageX.linkX to look like this test data file },
-        { # Expect the flow to produce data that looks like this file for output 2 },
+        { # Expect flow output on stageY.linkY to look like this test data file },
         { # etc. }
     ],
 }
 ```

-***Note:*** The user interface may order the JSON nodes alphabetically (`"given"`,`"then"`,`"when"`) but this has no effect on the functionality of the test.
+***Note:*** The user interface may order the JSON objects alphabetically (`given` > `then` > `when`) but this has no effect on the functionality of the test.

 ## Given <a href="given"></a>

-The **given** section defined a list of stage nodes (or sparseLookup nodes, see below) defining input links whose values you wish to replace with test data.
+The `given` property array associates unit test data files with your flow's input , thereby defining the test values you wish to inject into your flow's inputs at runtime.

+For example:
 ```
 {   …
     "given": [
         {
             "path": "Sequential_File_1.csv",        # Inject the contents of file SeqFile_1.csv into ...
-            "stage": "My_First_Sequential_File",    # stage My_Second_Sequential_File's ...
+            "stage": "My_First_Seq_File",    # stage My_Second_Sequential_File's ...
-            "link": "First_Link"                    # output link First_Link.
+            "link": "FirstLink"                    # outgoing link FirstLink.
         },
         {
             "path": "SeqFile_2.csv",                # Inject the contents of file SeqFile_2.csv into ...
-            "stage": "My_Second_Sequential_File",   # stage My_Second_Sequential_File's ...
+            "stage": "My_Second_Seq_File",   # stage My_Second_Sequential_File's ...
-            "link": "Second_Link"                   # output link Second_Link.
+            "link": "SecondLink"                   # outgoing link SecondLink.
         }
     ],
     …
 }
 ```

-Each link is uniqely identified using a combination of the stage and link names (to uniquely identify an incoming link which supplies data to your Job) and a path node to identify the test data CSV file containing the test data that is to be injected on that incoming link.
+Some source stages can be configured with multiple output links so each input in your test specification's `given` property array is uniqely identified using a combination of the stage and link names to eliminate ambiguity.
+The array also contains a `path` property to identify the test data CSV file containing the test data that is to be injected on each incoming link.

 ### Sparse Lookup sources <a href="sparse-l ookup-sources"></a>

-When an input source is used with a Sparse Lookup stage then rather than using the stage node to specify the input you will use the sparseLookup node.
+When an input source is used with a Sparse Lookup stage then rather than using the stage property to specify the input you will use the `sparseLookup` property.

+For example:
 ```
 {   …
     "given": [